Male Infertility After Prostate Cancer Treatment

 In most cases, there are no firm standards for how long men should wait after treatment.

-Still, most studies suggest around 2 to 5 years after chemotherapy, radiation therapy, or hormone therapy (6).
+However, most studies suggest a waiting period of around 2 to 5 years after chemotherapy, radiation therapy, or hormone therapy (6).

-A few men will not have to wait this long, while others may have to wait longer.
+Some men may not have to wait this long, while others may need a longer waiting period.

 Some will have permanent damage and won’t recover their ability to father a child.

-So, you should discuss this matter with your healthcare provider to know how long to wait and what to expect.
+Therefore, it is advisable to discuss this matter with your healthcare provider to determine how long to wait and what to expect.

 Coping with male infertility after cancer treatment